itzmetanjim/clickey/README.md

 # clickey
+Click things in your browser by pressing keys with your keyboard!

 To install, `git clone` this repo (or use the download ZIP button).
 Then go to chrome://extensions > Developer Mode > Load Unpacked > select the clone folder.
 # usage
 - Press `Ctrl+m` then badges will appear on clickable elements.